binmishr/Different-Ways-to-Calculate-DCF-Based-Equity-Cash-Flow-ECF-/README.md

 # Different-Ways-to-Calculate-DCF-Based-Equity-Cash-Flow-ECF

-The codeset with images are attached in this repository in .pdf file.
+The details of the codeset and plots are included in the attached Microsoft Word Document (.docx) file in this repository.
+You need to view the file in "Read Mode" to see the contents properly after downloading the same.